LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 Python keeps track of all the intermediate calculations in separate places in memory, one for each of the different ```x```'s above.

 See the explanation in *Practical Programming* on pages 40-46.
+To gain some intuition about how the state of the computer is altered as the computer performs calculations, we can analyze a type of computer called a *register machine*.